 He is able to offer advice on all aspects in nephrology, comprising acute kidney injury and chronic kidney disease, haematuria, proteinuria, hypertension (high blood pressure), diabetic kidney disease, polycystic kidney disease and glomerulonephritis.

 Dr Brincat undertook clinical research at King's College Hospital in anaemia of chronic kidney disease.
 Over the years, he presented and published both nationally and internationally in various areas of Medicine.

-Dr Brincat is an excellent teacher and he has maintained an active involvement in medical education at several levels, including junior doctors and undergraduate students.
+An excellent teacher, he has maintained an active involvement in medical education at several levels, including teaching junior doctors and undergraduate students.
 He is a faculty member at the Simulation Lab at St George’s Hospital and an examiner at St George’s Medical School.
-Apart from his clinical and teaching duties, he is the Service Development Lead of the Acute Medical Unit at St George’s Hospital, with a commitment to improve the quality of care and experience of patients.

 He held senior leadership roles in his Trust, including being the Care Group Lead for Medicine.
 Additionally, together with a team, he set up the AKI clinic service at St George's Hospital, presenting the significant benefits of the impact of the clinic service on patient care at national and international conferences.

 In his free time, he enjoys playing football and tennis - albeit at a very low standard.